xeniarose/SmartDashboard.js/Readme.md

 ## Building ##

-Currently the only builds are for Windows.
+Currently the only release builds are for Windows.
+To build it yourself for Windows or another target, follow these steps:

 - Download the version of [nw.js 0.14.1](http://nwjs.io/blog/v0.14.1/) for the target OS and architecture
 - [Build ntcore_node](https://github.com/erikuhlmann/ntcore_node#building) for nw.js (`--target-version=0.14.1`)